Scientific-Computing-Lab/StoringStorage/README.md

 # Storing-The-Storage
 ## Storing the Storage Behind?
-Exclusive Use of Persistent-Memory inHigh-Performance Scientific Applications
+Exclusive Use of Persistent-Memory in High-Performance Scientific Applications